Emiliyan-Sokolov/PIK/README.md

-Some assignments I've done during the PIK2 course.
+Some assignments I've done during the PIK2 course